ryanq47/ryanq47.github.io/_posts/2023-02-19-Ultimate-NCL-Tool-Guide.md

 | *"Google Dorking: A guide for hackers & pentesters"* | [HTB Google Dorking](https://www.hackthebox.com/blog/What-Is-Google-Dorking)|
 | __Additional resources__ | |
 | Google Dorking DB | [Google Hacking Database](https://www.exploit-db.com/google-hacking-database) |

 <br>

 #### __ChatGPT:__
 ChatGPT's data may be from 2021, but it still has a ton of relevant information.
 In essence, it's a better way to Google.
 If you are a lucky enough to get access to BingChat, then I'd use that, as it can actively search the internet.
-(Pro tip, set [Edge as your default browser to speed up the wait](edge://settings/defaultBrowser)) <br> <br>
+(Pro tip, set [Edge as your default browser to speed up the wait](edge://settings/defaultBrowser)) <br>

 It is important to realize that these tools aren't always accurate, it can't hurt to verify the information if possible.
 <br>